hermangroup/docs/masternodes/setup.rst

 At this point you can go back to your terminal window and monitor your masternode by entering ~/.Historiacore/historia-cli masternode status.
 You will probably need to wait around 30 minutes as the node passes through the PRE_ENABLED stage and finally reaches ENABLED.
 Give it some time.

-Your masternode and the IPFS daemon is now running.
-The masternode system automatically interfaces with the IPFS daemon and all records will be added to IPFS automatically.
+Your masternode is now running.